nhoizey/images-responsiver/packages/eleventy-plugin-images-responsiver/docs/examples/02-with-plugin-default/README.md

-# Second example: default behaviour with the plugin
+# Step 2: default behaviour with the plugin

 In the folder of the example, run a clean install then build: